Fornaxian/pixeldrain_web/res/include/md/abuse.md

 [abuse@pixeldrain.com](mailto:abuse@pixeldrain.com) and I will review it.
 In your e-mail you need to swear under penalty of perjury that you (or your company) own exclusive rights to the claimed content.
 Please state the name of your organisation so the report can be properly categorised.
+Please put all relevant information in the e-mail body itself, **no attachments**!
+PDF files will not be reviewed.

 The abuse mailbox relies on e-mail forwarding to work.
 The mail is first processed by the pixeldrain server and then forwarded to my mailbox.
 If your